hparton/zoetrope/README.md

 Zoetrope provides a clean API for defining basic javascript animations using requestAnimationFrame.
 It should be very familiar if you have ever used `jQuery.animate()` progress events.
 But Zeotrope is dependency free, has a small file size (less than 2KB gzipped) and is much more performant.

+It doesn't come with any animations out of the box, it's just a tiny helper so you can say:<br>
+`Do x every frame for x seconds with x easing`

+If you are looking for a full animation framework i recommend [Anime.js](https://github.com/juliangarnier/anime) or [GSAP](https://greensock.com/)

 ## Browser Support
 If `requestAnimationFrame` isn't available, Zoetrope will polyfill rAF using setTimeout().
 Using the implimentation by [Paul Irish](https://www.paulirish.com/2011/requestanimationframe-for-smart-animating/)